shaun-sweet/typescript-standards-setup/docs/typescript-standards/the-rules.md

 - You won’t be able to get original/clean version of your class.
 - TypeScript uses old version of decorator proposal which isn’t gonna be implemented in ECMAscript standard 🚨.
 - It adds additional runtime code and processing time execution to your app.
-- What is most important though, in terms of type checking within JSX, is, that decorators don’t extend class type definition.
-That means (in our example), that our Container component, will have absolutely no type information for consumer about added/removed props.
+- What is most important though, in terms of type checking within JSX, is, that decorators don’t extend class type definitions.
+That means (in our example), that our Container component, will have absolutely no type information for the consumer about added/removed props.

 ## Use lookup types for accessing component state/props